Crail Museum & Heritage Centre is not yet able to open in a coronavirus-safe way.

 The safety of our visitors and volunteers is our top priority.

 We look forward to being able to open the Museum and conduct Guided Walks again, and will make the information available on our website and in other places as soon as we are able to do so.

-The Museum provides an insight into the past life of this ancient Royal Burgh, its kirk, seafaring tradition, 226 year-old golf club and airfield history (HMS Jackdaw, Fleet Air Arm Station, HMS Bruce Boys Training School and Joint Services School for Linguists).
+The Museum provides an insight into the past life of this ancient Royal Burgh, its kirk, seafaring tradition, Crail Golfing Society (founded in 1786 - the 7th oldest in the world) and airfield history from the First World War until its closure in 1960 (HMS Jackdaw, Fleet Air Arm Station, HMS Bruce Boys Training School and Joint Services School for Linguists).

 Crail has been a prosperous and important trading and fishing port since the 12th century, and its picturesque harbour is one of the most frequent images in Scottish calendars and guides.
 Today there is still commercial fishing from the harbour for crab and lobster which have a reputation for quality.
 The Burgh is surrounded by excellent farming land.

 Admission to the Museum and all of our collections & exhibitions is FREE.
 This is only made possible by the generous donations of visitors and their purchases in our well-stocked shop.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.